-Placing Charles Dickens classic novel David Copperfield into the hands of Armando Iannucci (The Death of Stalin), may sound rather audacious.
+Placing Charles Dickens’s classic novel David Copperfield into the hands of Armando Iannucci (The Death of Stalin) may sound rather audacious.
 But Iannucci’s love of all things Dickens found itself highlighted back in 2012.
-With the fabulous BBC documentary ‘Armando’s Tale of Charles Dickens‘.
-In which the writer/director explored Dickens work with contemporary social eye.
+With the fabulous BBC documentary ‘Armando’s Tale of Charles Dickens.‘ In which the writer/director explored Dickens’s work with a contemporary social eye.
 While equally focussing on the wit and charm inherent in Dickens writing.
-Therefore, A Personal History of David Copperfield in many ways feels like an extension of the subject matter the director explored back in 2012.
-Taking Dickens classic novel into a far more contemporary realm.
+Therefore, A Personal History of David Copperfield, in many ways, feels like an extension of the subject matter the director explored back in 2012.
+Taking Dickens’s classic novel into a far more contemporary realm.
 While equally highlighting the humour and sublime character creations of the author.
 Ultimately creating a film that shines with adoration for the source material.
-While also allowing Dickens work to find a new voice, style and place in modern contemporary culture.
+While also allowing Dickens work to find a new voice, style, and place in modern contemporary culture.

 Undaunted by the size and scope of Dickens sublime novel.
-Iannucci and fellow writer Simon Blackwell revel in characters over journey.
-Upping the tempo of the story, with fast paced transitions between Copperfield’s childhood and adult life.
-While still managing to surround each character with the upmost love and respect.
+Iannucci and fellow writer Simon Blackwell revel in characters over the journey.
+Upping the tempo of the story, with fast-paced transitions between Copperfield’s childhood and adult life.
+While still managing to surround each character with the utmost love and respect.
 Focussing the narrative of the quirks and humour of Dickens writing, while also allowing for a more modern perspective on the journey David takes.
-However while this focus does diminish some of the darker tones of the Dickens novel.
+However, while this focus does diminish some of the darker tones of the Dickens novel.
 It would also be true to say that it enables a fresh perspective on a long honoured story.
 While equally bringing Dickens work to a new audience through casting choices that embrace the diversity and creativity of modern British society.

-However, this is a film that thrives on every character, and every performance.
-With a plethora of performers shining on screen, from Aneurin Barnard to Benedict Wong, Daisy May Cooper and Rosalind Eleazar.
-And in many ways it is the films brilliant and versatile ensemble cast that bring The Personal History of David Copperfield to life in glorious technicolour.
+However, this is a film that thrives on every character and every performance.
+With a plethora of performers shining on the screen, from Aneurin Barnard to Benedict Wong, Daisy May Cooper and Rosalind Eleazar.
+And in many ways, it is the films brilliant and versatile ensemble cast that brings The Personal History of David Copperfield to life in glorious technicolour.
 Alongside a colour blind casting process, that speaks to talent rather than ethnicity.
 While also placing a Victorian novel into the bright and vibrant, cultural diversity of modern Britain.